-At Key Stage 3, the students study Design and Technology as well as food technology.
+At Key Stage 3, the students study Design and Technology on a rotation.

 Design and Technology is the subject that most readily combines the topics taught in other curriculum areas.
 It is no longer solely in the realm of the practical areas but firmly addresses the key skill issues that face us at the beginning of the twenty-first century.

 Britain's economic prospects are based on high value sectors such as engineering, advanced manufacturing, design and the creative industries.
 They are areas where Britain is still highly competitive and Design and Technology plays a key role in providing the skills needed to maintain this level.
 The subject inspires students to follow careers in these fields - the careers of the 21st Century.

 In Design & Technology we encourage students to combine practical and technological skills with creative thinking to design and make real and useful products and systems that meet human needs.
 They learn to use current technologies and consider the impact of future technological developments.
 They are taught how to think creatively, work collaboratively and use their design thinking to improve the quality of life.
 Our students learn how to solve problems as individuals and as members of a team by working in stimulating contexts that provide a range of opportunities and draw on the local ethos, community and wider world.
 They develop their own self-knowledge, self-esteem and self-confidence as they work independently and collaboratively in generating ideas and solutions for real world problems in real life scenarios at a variety of social and economics levels; our students, through their work will gain an understanding of their role as a global citizen and factor in the environmental and social impact that their product based solutions will make.
 They create products and systems and challenge expectation where appropriate by combining both practical and intellectual skills with an understanding of a variety of other external and emotional factors.

 We aim to:

 - Foster an interest and enjoyment in the understanding and use of Design & Technology